Quail eggs are traditionally thought of as an expensive side dish reserved for the wealthy.

 Predators and Safety

-In the wild quail are unfortunately on everyone’s menu.
+Unfortunately, in the wild quail are on everyone’s menu

 The good news is quail are difficult to catch and they are very well camouflaged.